The 2020 Florida Folk Festival was canceled!

 Adams Country Store, White Springs

 White Springs, home of the Florida Folk Festival, is a quintessential small Florida town.
-Timber and cotton were once mainstays, but it also attracted well-heeled tourists in search of the relaxing, medicinal waters of the White Sulphur Springs.
+Timber and cotton were once mainstays.
+It also attracted well-heeled tourists in search of the relaxing, medicinal waters of the White Sulphur Springs.
 Back in the day, fancy hotels provided lodging as the railroad brought them to town.

 Stephen Foster Culture Center Carillon plays Foster tunes

-Today, White Springs is an eco-tourist destination, as hikers and bikers enjoy nearby Florida trails and paddlers enjoy the rivers and springs.
-Bird watchers flock to traipse through the woods where Eagles, Osprey, Pileated Woodpeckers and Owls call home.
+Today, White Springs is an eco-tourist destination, as hikers and bikers enjoy nearby Florida trails and paddlers also enjoy the rivers and springs.
+Bird watchers flock to traipse through the woods where Eagles, Osprey, Pileated Woodpeckers, and Owls call home.

 Enjoy a walking or biking tour of the small town to absorb its charm.
-Stroll down Spring Street to see the Adams County Store, churches dating to the late 1800’s, and several historic homes.
+Stroll down Spring Street to see the Adams County Store, churches dating to the late 1800s, and also several historic homes.

-Big Shoals State Park home to Florida’s largest whitewater rapids
+Big Shoals State Park is also home to Florida’s largest whitewater rapids

 Outside White Springs, along the Suwannee River, is Big Shoals State Park.
 This is home to Florida’s largest whitewater rapids.
 Hike the trails that lead to the shoals (shallow, rocky rapids).
-The well laid out trail in the pine flatwoods, along wetlands and beneath towering longleaf pines, is a good place to spot hawks, barred owls, and Pileated Woodpeckers.
+The well laid out trail is in the pine Flatwoods, along wetlands, and beneath towering longleaf pines.
+It’s a good place to spot hawks, barred owls, and also Pileated Woodpeckers.

-Camping and lodging are available at Suwannee River State Park, O’Leno State Park, and Spirit of the Suwannee to name a few.
-For a comprehensive list of local public and private campgrounds, cabins and motels visit Suwannee Valley.
+Camping and lodging are also available at Suwannee River State Park, O’Leno State Park, and Spirit of the Suwannee to name a few.
+For a comprehensive list of local public and private campgrounds, cabins, and also motels visit Suwannee Valley.